-460W in Montvale closed because of flooding; many roads affected
+Floods close roads, parks in Roanoke Valley

-ROANOKE, Va.
-(WDBJ7)-- US 460 westbound in Montvale is closed because of high water on the road during a storm that's not expected to let up until sometime Wednesday afternoon.
+US 460 westbound in Montvale was closed because of high water on the road from a heavy rainstorm Wednesday, but has been reopened.

+Orange Avenue NE was also closed in Roanoke between Hollins Road and Plantation Road because of flooding, but has been eopened.

+US 11 northbound in Botetourt County was also closed because of flooding from just south of Junction 43/Buchanan to just north of Virginia 115, but has been reopened.

-Due to heavy rain from isolated thunderstorms, the National Weather Service in Blacksburg has issued a Flash Flood Warning for the City of Roanoke and neighboring localities Wednesday until 2:15 p.m.
+in Blacksburg issued Flash Flood Warnings for the City of Roanoke and neighboring localities.

-For the City of Roanoke, the following street closures are currently in effect due to flooding:
+For the City of Roanoke, the following street closures are in effect due to flooding:

 • Wise & Indian Village